 The Board shall conduct an organizational meeting annually during the month of January.
-During the annual organizational meeting, the Board shall establish a schedule of regular Board meetings for the coming year, and may conduct any other business it elects to address.
+During the annual organizational meeting, the Board shall elect its officers for the coming year, shall establish a schedule of regular Board meetings for the coming year, and may conduct any other business it elects to address.